Arlberg Tunnel Special Toll

 Is the Arlberg Tunnel currently closed?

-Can the Arlberg Tunnel be bypassed?
+Can you bypass the Arlberg Tunnel?

 Michelle Albrecht